-The park is made up of dry lowland forest and numerous ‘villus’ – flat basin-like fault depressions on the earth’s crust which collect rain water – and it is an excellent location for wildlife spotting and scenery alike, in both the dry and monsoonal seasons.
-The western section of the park is deeply forested with bright copper red loamy soils and the sounds of cicadas fill the air as you drive through.
+The park is made up of dry lowland forest and numerous ‘villus’ – flat basin-like fault depressions on the earth’s crust which collect rainwater – and it is an excellent location for wildlife spotting and scenery alike, in both the dry and monsoonal seasons.
+The western section of the park is deeply forested with bright copper loamy soils and the sounds of cicadas fill the air as you drive through.
 In these areas - despite the thicker vegetation - wildlife sightings are still possible, with land monitors and birds galore.

-The park takes some getting to, and the accommodation options in the region are somewhat more limited than the country’s second largest park, Yala, however its isolation and lack of general touristic infrastructure is what makes it so special.
-You are unlikely to see many other jeeps while you are there, and almost every sighting will be just for you – much better than squashing in with 20 other vehicles crowding around one poor leopard!
+The park takes some getting to, and the accommodation options in the region are somewhat more limited than the country’s second largest park, Yala, however, its isolation and lack of general touristic infrastructure is what makes it so special.
+You are unlikely to see many other jeeps while you are out on safari, and almost every sighting will be just for you – much better than squashing in with 20 other vehicles crowding around one poor leopard!
 You will need to head into the park for around 10km through thick dry lowland forest before you hit the more open areas and villus, however wildlife sightings along this road are still possible so it pays to keep your eyes peeled at all times!

 The best time to visit Wilpattu is from May to early September during which time the extensive drought draws wildlife out to the open areas surrounding the villus.

 Tailor-made for wildlife enthusiasts.
 Travel off-the-beaten-track with expert guides in search of elephants, leopards, whales and more.

 Classic Sri Lanka With A Wildlife Focus

 A classic Sri Lanka holiday tweaked to place a greater emphasis on wildlife.
 See the animals without missing the culture, beaches and local-life.

 Birdlife and Natural Wealth of Sri Lanka